Public Enemy: Controversies

 The controversy and apologies on behalf of Griff spurred Chuck D to reference the negative press they were receiving.
 In 1990, Public Enemy issued the single "Welcome to the Terrordome", which contains the lyrics: "Crucifixion ain't no fiction / So-called chosen frozen / Apologies made to whoever pleases / Still they got me like Jesus".
-These lyrics have been described by rock critic Robert Christgau as anti-Semitic, making supposed references to the concept of the "chosen people" with the lyric "so-called chosen" and Jewish deicide with the last line.
+These lyrics have been described by rock critic Robert Christgau as antisemitic, making supposed references to the concept of the "chosen people" with the lyric "so-called chosen" and Jewish deicide with the last line.

 The rapper Ice-T addressed the controversy in his track "This One's For Me" on the album The Iceberg/Freedom of Speech...
 Just Watch What You Say!.
 He lamented that none of the rappers who had previously allied themselves with Public Enemy during their success was defending Professor Griff during the controversy, claiming that he had been the only one to speak out in Griff's defense.

-In 1999 the group released an album entitled There's a Poison Goin' On.
+In 1999, the group released an album entitled There's a Poison Goin' On.
 The title of the last song on the album is called "Swindler's Lust".
 The Anti-Defamation League (ADL) claimed that the title of the song was a word play on the title of the Steven Spielberg movie Schindler's List about the genocide of Jews in World War II.
 Similarly in 2000 a Public Enemy spin off group under the name Confrontation Camp, a name that the ADL saw as a pun on the term concentration camp, released an album.
 The group consisted of Kyle Jason, Chuck D (under the name Mistachuck) and Professor Griff.